 - An inverter converts energy collected from your solar panels into energy your home uses to run.
 In other words, it converts DC output into AC current.

-- Solar panels are used to heat water for your home as well.
+- Solar panels are used to heat water by solar power for your home as well.

 - Solar energy is also good for treating wastewater on a large scale.

 - More than one way to mount solar panels to your roof: fixed—where they stay in one position, or tracking—where they follow the sun’s path across the sky.